I've been thoroughly happy to be with you, and I so appreciate it.

 Appreciate that.

-And in between there, uh Mark Stein yesterday.
+And in between there, Mark Stein yesterday.

-Really enjoy when when Mr. Stein fills in.
+Really enjoy when Mr. Stein fills in.

-But you know we had just about a mile behind my head here.
+But you know, we had just about a mile behind my head here.

 Yes, sir.